ayrna/tutorial-scikit-learn/tutorialEn.md

 ## Dividing the data in training and test

-Although, sometimes, the training/test split is given, we should now how to do the split.
+Although sometimes we will get the training/test split, knowing dataset spliting tools and alternatives still a common routine for machine learning practitioners.
 The following code shows a function which randomly divides the dataset, using *vectorized* operations:

 ```python